 Inclusive play for older teens/young adults

-Our interactive court Toro, interactive ball wall Sutu and DJ-booth Fono offers inclusive play opportunities for teens and young adults.
-Or even disabled parents and caregivers with different abilities.
+Our Yalp Toro Interactive sports arena, Yalp Sutu Interactive ball wall, and Yalp Fono Interactive DJ-booth offer inclusive play opportunities for teens and young adults.
+These products lend themselves to people with disabilities.
 Our interactives are not only inclusive for children.

 Settings to change the amount of introduced challenge